gerred/armada/README.md

 Armada is a docker deployment tool which we originally forked from the [NewRelic Centurion](https://github.com/newrelic/centurion) project.
 It has since seen a huge refactor occur where we started using the [swipely/docker-api](https://github.com/swipely/docker-api) gem for interacting with our docker hosts instead of the mix of docker-cli and api calls that Centurion makes.
 The DSL is largely unchanged as it works really well for our intended purposes.

+## Disclaimer
+This gem is used in production for deployments at Rally Software.
+We like the structure it gives us and the simplicity of the DSL.
+If you feel that we are missing something please open an issue and let's have a discussion about it.
+If you find a bug please submit an issue and if possible a reproducible test case.

+### Known Issues
+* During a deploy (either parallel or rolling) the pull fails to complete and Armada will catch a NilClass exception.
+The deploy will finish, however, it will fail to download the latest image from the registry.
+This means it deploys an older image.

 ## Installation

 ```